PTegmark/Scratch-GANPaint/README.md

 This section will contain various potentially useful pieces of information.

-[Include list of resources (including stuff like MDN Docs and W3 Schools)]
+[Include list of resources (including stuff like MDN Docs and W3 Schools, Inspect Element, console.log, Argument Types and Block Types)]

+[Include List of All Hyperlinks from previous sections]

+index.jsx help link should be changed